Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: When quartic terms cancel through special parameter values

 In this section we examine a special case in which the quartic polynomial in $\rho(z)$ reduces to a cubic, leading to simplified solutions.
 This can occur when specific relationships hold among the system parameters, but it is not achievable through choice of initial conditions alone, nor is it related to the general coordinate transformation we introduce in Section \ref{sec:coord-transforms}.
 Rather, this is a special instance of the original physical system \eqref{eq:fwm-system} where parameters satisfy particular constraints.

 The quartic term in \eqref{eq:drho-sqrd-4} vanishes when $d_4=0$, which requires $b_2 = \pm 2$.
-This is a parameter-level constraint that depends on the fiber properties and operating conditions.
+This is a parameter-level constraint that depends on the fibre properties and operating conditions.
 When $d_4=0$, we have $\wp'(z_1)=0$, meaning that $z_1$ is congruent to a half-period of the elliptic function, commonly denoted $\omega_i$ for $i=1,2,3$.
 It follows either by solving the differential equation starting from the cubic, or by applying elliptic function identities to intermediate results in the quartic derivation, that the solutions for modes simplify to:

-where the integration constant $\alpha_j$ is to be determined by initial conditions using \eqref{eq:u-v-cubic} and does not therefore take the same value as in \eqref{eq:u-v-quartic}, but where all other parameters retain their prior definitions.
-The modal power simplies to:
+where the integration constant $\alpha_j$ is to be determined by initial conditions using \eqref{eq:u-v-cubic} and therefore does not take the same value as in \eqref{eq:u-v-quartic}, but where all other parameters retain their prior definitions.
+The modal power simplifies to:

 We emphasize that this is a special case arising from particular parameter values in the four-wave mixing system \eqref{eq:fwm-system}.
 It should be clearly distinguished from the canonical coordinate transformation presented in Section \ref{sec:coord-transforms}, which is a general nonlinear transformation applicable to any four-wave mixing system that reduces the quartic to a cubic by transforming the variables themselves rather than requiring special parameter values.